Billy (pygmy hippopotamus): Early years

-In 1927, Harvey Samuel Firestone, the founder of the Firestone Tire and Rubber Company, acquired Billy in Liberia, where he was captured on one of Firestone Tires' large plantations.
-Calvin Coolidge, who was the U.S. President at the time, was known for his collection of animals, including many dogs, birds, a wallaby, lion cubs, a raccoon and other unusual animals.
+In 1927, Harvey S. Firestone, the founder of the Firestone Tire and Rubber Company, acquired Billy in Liberia, where he was captured on one of Firestone Tires' large plantations.
+Calvin Coolidge, who was the U.S. president at the time, was known for his collection of animals, including many dogs, birds, a wallaby, lion cubs, a raccoon and other unusual animals.
 At the time, pygmy hippos were virtually unknown in the United States.
 On May 26, 1927, Coolidge was informed that he would receive the rare hippo, already adult-sized at 6 ft long and around 600 lb, as a gift.

 In Coolidge's autobiography he wrote about the unusual menagerie he collected and stated that he donated many of these animals, including Billy, to the National Zoo.
 Though Coolidge had a deep fascination with animals, he was overshadowed by Theodore Roosevelt, who was more widely known for and associated with his interest in animals.
 By August 1927, Coolidge had sent the second largest collection of animals of any president after Roosevelt to the zoo, and paid them frequent visits.
-Upon his arrival, Billy was one of the most-valuable animals the zoo had ever received, and was only the eighth pygmy hippopotamus to be brought to the United States.
-Billy was a popular animal; several months after his arrival, The New York Times wrote Billy was "as frisky as a dog.
+Upon his arrival, Billy was one of the most-valuable animals the zoo had ever received; there were only eight other pygmy hippopotamus in the country.
+Billy was a popular animal, and several months after his arrival, The New York Times wrote Billy was "as frisky as a dog.
 Even the antics of the monkeys go unobserved when the keeper opens the tiny hippo's cage and cuts up with him."